 Really, we’re all here because we love cosplay, so be kind and have fun.
 Almost every rule can be summed up by the following: Be considerate of others.
 Diva fits or inappropriate pressuring of the staff and/or judges will not be tolerated and may result in expulsion from the contest.
 If there is an issue such as bullying, harassment, unwanted physical contact, or any other inappropriate behavior, please bring it to the attention of security or the Cosplay area head.
 The COAF staff take your safety seriously and strive to offer our guests and attendees the best experience possible.

 Who Can Enter, and How Do I Register?

-The competition is open to all attendees of COAF.
+The competition is open to all attendees of Colorado Anime Fest.
 You can register for the competition by clicking on the links below within each individual category.
 If there are any time slots still unoccupied, they will be made available at the convention itself.
-We have the traditional Beginner, Intermediate, Masters, and Skit categories, as well as Novice and After Hours divisions.
+We have the traditional Beginner, Intermediate, Masters, and Skit categories, as well as a no pressure Novice division.